 The bartender told me that for a more fulsome meal, people typically head out to an airport restaurant.

 Admirals Club Business Services

 There are no showers, but a cubicle-style business center and plenty of magazines are on offer.
 Wireless internet is fast and complimentary.

 There’s a baby changing table in the bathroom, which is clean and very nice.
-Otherwise, plan to hand over your phone or iPad in order to entertain them.
+Otherwise, they’ll need some entertainment.